Ketones + DKA

 - your child’s current blood glucose reading, and

 - the presence of symptoms that indicate DKA.

 1. Ketones + Target BG + NO signs of DKA:

-If your child has ketones but does NOT have high blood glucose, you do not need to give extra insulin to treat the ketones (and, in fact, it would not be wise to do so, or your child may have a low BG).
+If your child has ketones but does NOT have high blood glucose, you do not need to give extra insulin to treat the ketones (and, in fact, it would not be wise to do so, or your child's glucose may go low).
 For example, in the mornings your child may have “starvation ketones” as a result of overnight fasting.
 Usually, this situation is not accompanied by high blood glucose and is nothing to worry about.
 Your child’s regular routine of eating and taking insulin should eliminate starvation ketones.
 Drinking water to “flush out” the ketones will also clear them from your child’s bloodstream.

 2. Ketones + High BG + NO signs of DKA: